 Filter and order from a data set web page using the Data Access Tool

-This article outlines how to order NSIDC DAAC data using the Data Access Tool.
+Let's get started with how to use the NSIDC DAAC Data Access Tool.

 Step 1: Go to a dataset landing page